hannah019/excel-instructions/docs/configuration.md

 ## Share

 The Share tab allows you to share your Excel files with another user digitally.
-Think of it as a link, like to a website.
+Think of it as similar to a link to a website.

 ## Export